Niue Budget Itinerary: 7 Days

 Day 1 – Arrive in Niue and Check-in at Your Guesthouse

-Budget Accommodation in Niue
+Budget Accommodations in Niue

-Self-catering in Niue
+Self-Catering in Niue

 Day 2 – Explore Alofi